-What follows are four derivations of the Lorentz transformation from the complete Galilei (Galilean) transformations in space with time (3+1) and time with space (1+3).
+What follows are four derivations of the Lorentz transformation from the complete Galilei (Galilean) transformations for space with time (3+1) and time with space (1+3).
 Their intersection is linear space and time (1+1), which is the focus of the derivations.
-The other dimensions may be reached by rotations in space or time.
+The other dimensions may be reached by rotations for space or time.

 I. Space with Time (3+1)